nis6/legistify/README.md

 image comes here

-When all slots are booked and there's none available, this button turns rust color and says unavailable.
+When all slots are booked and there's none available, this button turns rust color and says "Appointments not available".

 image comes here

-#### Check-History Button
+#### Appointment History Button

 This button opens and closes the list of all booked appointment slots for the selected lawyer.